ahmadrosid/php-pdf/README.md

 ## PHP Pdf reader

 PHP Extension for reading pdf document written in Rust.
-This library using [mupdf-rs](https://github.com/messense/mupdf-rs).
+This extension is using using [mupdf-rs](https://github.com/messense/mupdf-rs) to parsing the pdf file.

 ## Build